ssinha2103/github-issues_to_excel/README.md

 # GitHub Issue Extractor

-GitHub Issue Extractor is a Python utility that helps you extract issues from a specific GitHub repository and milestone.
-This tool utilizes the GitHub API and requires an access token for authentication.
+The GitHub Issue Extractor allows you to easily filter and extract issues from a GitHub repository based on a specified milestone number.
+It uses the GitHub API and requires an access token for authentication.
+This powerful utility writes the extracted information into an Excel file for convenient analysis and reporting.

 ## Features
 - Extract issues from a specific GitHub repository